namphan2599/unravel123/README.md

-## How do you generate a random string?</br>- Put a Windows user in front of Vim and tell him to exit.
+## How do you tell HTML from HTML5?
+- Try it out in Internet Explorer
+- Did it work?
+- No?
+- It's HTML5.